d12frosted/elpa-mirror/gnu/eglot-readme.txt

-  definition-chasing, Flymake for diagnostics, Eldoc for at-point documentation, etc.  Eglot's job is generally *not* to provide such a UI itself, though a small number of simple counter-examples do exist, for example in the `eglot-rename' command.
+  definition-chasing, Flymake for diagnostics, Eldoc for at-point documentation, etc.  Eglot's job is generally *not* to provide such a UI itself, though a small number of simple counter-examples do exist, e.g. in the `eglot-rename' command or the `eglot-inlay-hints-mode' minor mode.
 When a new UI is evidently needed, consider adding a new package to Emacs, or extending an existing one.

 * Eglot was designed to function with just the UI facilities found in the latest Emacs core, as long as those facilities are also